schwepmo/mensaBot/README.md

 ## Overview

-I am using Rasa (https://rasa.com) for the chatbot.
-All shown data is collected from the Studieredenwerk-Website (https://www.stw.berlin/) using the request library and parsing it using beautiful-soup.
+I am using [Rasa](https://rasa.com) for the chatbot.
+All shown data is collected from the [Studieredenwerk-Website](https://www.stw.berlin/) using the request library and parsing it using beautiful-soup.

 ## Installation

 Use a virtual environment.
 Conda or pip is fine, although I am using pip.
-- Start of by following the rasa-docs to install rasa (https://rasa.com/docs/rasa/1.2.0/user-guide/installation/).
+- Start of by following the rasa-docs to install rasa [here](https://rasa.com/docs/rasa/1.2.0/user-guide/installation/).
 They change their preferred way of installing it from time to time.
 The link should have the instructions for the used version.
 - All other requirements can be installed using: